barbinbrad/openpilot-101/intro.md

 **openpilot** is a software that produces serial messages (CAN Messages) to change the acceleration and steering angle of a car given some camera streams, existing serial messages from the car, and sensor data.
 In addition to the real-time messages, openpilot produces logs that are used to train machine learning models at a later date.

 The goal of this introduction is to introduce you to the moving pieces of openpilot, and help you understand how they work together to create these outputs.
-This guide is written for software developers.
-To understand how new cars are added to openpilot, check out energee's [blog post](https://medium.com/@energee/add-support-for-your-car-to-comma-ai-openpilot-3d2da8c12647).

 ![conceptual_schematic](https://raw.githubusercontent.com/barbinbrad/openpilot-101/master/conceptual_schematic.png)